Background information about HZI

-In 2017 the Helmholtz Centre for Infection Research had a budget amounting about 61.16 million euros which is provided by the Federal Republic of Germany and the States of Lower Saxony and Saarland as well as from the program-oriented funding (POF) of the Helmholtz Association.
+In 2022, the Helmholtz Centre for Infection Research had a budget amounting to about 93 million euros which is provided by the Federal Republic of Germany and the States of Lower Saxony, Bavaria, Saarland and Mecklenburg-Vorpommern through the programme-oriented funding (POF) of the Helmholtz Association.

-Additionally, leaders for both working groups and departments procure third-party funding from national research funding programmes, EU programmes and private industry, which in total amounted to 18.3 million euros in 2017.
+Additionally, leaders of research groups and departments acquire third-party funding from national research funding programmes, EU programmes and private industry, which in total amounted to 38,4 million euros in 2022.

-Furthermore the HZI operates the funding management for the German Centre for Infection Research (DZIF).
+Furthermore, the HZI is responsible for the funding management for the German Center for Infection Research (DZIF).

 Patents und Publications

-Research results are sometimes registered as patents.
-Moreover, the HZI can lay claim to a total of 554 publications (2017) in international, high-ranking scientific speciality magazines.
-77 are high impact-publications.
+In many cases, research results are registered as patents.
+Currently, HZI holds 76 patent families – numbers of patent groups dating from one original application – in total.
+Moreover, HZI can lay claim to a total of 661 publications (2021) in international, high-ranking scientific magazines.

 Employees and Professional sectors

-The HZI currently employs 822 employees (31.12.2017) from various professional sectors: biologists, biotechnologists, biochemists, chemists, physicians, laboratory workers and assistants, office personnel, animal-care technician, network specialists, craftsmen, technicians and engineers.
-They represent more than 50 different nationalities.
+The HZI currently employs 1012 employees (31.12.2022) from various professional sectors: biologists, biotechnologists, biochemists, chemists, physicians, laboratory workers and assistants, office personnel, animal-care technicians, network specialists, craftsmen, technicians and engineers.
+They represent more than 30 different nationalities.